 Even for non-developers like me, WP Engine has one-click staging areas to allow even DIY siteowners to get away from “cowboy coding” into proper web development best practices.

-There’s too many other specifics here to name, but in general, WP Engine has a strength in rolling out new, useful hosting features.
+There are too many other specifics here to name, but in general, WP Engine has a strength in rolling out new, useful hosting features.

 Cons of WP Engine

-Just like any service, WP Engine is not a best fit for everyone.
+Just like any service, WP Engine is not the best fit for everyone.
 There are plenty of WP Engine complaints around the Internet.
 Some are anecdotal.
 Some are hyperbole (ie, SEOs complaining about dev sites).
 And many are valid because they simply aren’t a fit for everyone.
 For all their awesomeness in some areas, they have some cons which keep them from being a good fit for some customers.
-I don’t use them for this website because I do not need many of their features and I’m comfortable working “putting pieces together” w/ my InMotion VPS setup.
+I don’t use them for this website because I do not need many of their features and I’m comfortable “putting pieces together” w/ my InMotion VPS setup.

 Initial & Ongoing Complexity

 To achieve the speed, security, and scale they promise, WP Engine does things differently.
-And that differently can be quite complicated – especially if you have just enough experience with hosting environments to be dangerous.
+And that difference can be quite complicated – especially if you have just enough experience with hosting environments to be dangerous.

-In fact, back in 2012 on this original review I wrote –
+In fact, back in 2012 on this original review, I wrote –

 “Somewhere in WP Engine’s sales copy – I wish I had been told that ‘this product is going to be a royal pain to get everything set up perfectly – but it’s going to be well worth it.'”